ono-midori/ono-midori.github.io/techs/zguide.md

 Some comments on this code:

 - In the C code at least, using the zmsg class makes life much easier, and our code much shorter.
-It’s obviously an abstraction that works.
+It's obviously an abstraction that works.
 If you build ZeroMQ applications in C, you should use CZMQ.
-- Because we’re not getting any state information from peers, we naively assume they are running.
-The code prompts you to confirm when you’ve started all the brokers.
-In the real case, we’d not send anything to brokers who had not told us they exist.
+- Because we're not getting any state information from peers, we naively assume they are running.
+The code prompts you to confirm when you've started all the brokers.
+In the real case, we'd not send anything to brokers who had not told us they exist.

 You can satisfy yourself that the code works by watching it run forever.
 If there were any misrouted messages, clients would end up blocking, and the brokers would stop printing trace information.
 You can prove that by killing either of the brokers.
 The other broker tries to send requests to the cloud, and one-by-one its clients block, waiting for an answer.

 #### Putting it All Together
-Let’s put this together into a single package.
-As before, we’ll run an entire cluster as one process.
-We’re going to take the two previous examples and merge them into one properly working design that lets you simulate any number of clusters.
+Let's put this together into a single package.
+As before, we'll run an entire cluster as one process.
+We're going to take the two previous examples and merge them into one properly working design that lets you simulate any number of clusters.

 This code is the size of both previous prototypes together, at 270 LoC.
-That’s pretty good for a simulation of a cluster that includes clients and workers and cloud workload distribution.
+That's pretty good for a simulation of a cluster that includes clients and workers and cloud workload distribution.
 Here is the code:

 ```c++
 //  Broker peering simulation (part 3)